Driving traffic isn't easy.

 PPC traffic is great for quickly testing out changes to your website, or offers (for example, you could run a campaign to see if your new free trial page converts better than an old one).
 It's also good for attracting traffic that's proven hard to reach in other ways.
 For instance, targeting ultra competitive search queries that you struggle to rank for with your blogging strategy.

-Just always be aware that with PPC, it can be easy to just keep increasing your budget to drive more traffic and leads, when an investment into longer term strategies like blogging, or social media marketing, will usually deliver a better long term ROI.
+Just always be aware that with PPC, it can be easy to just keep increasing your budget to drive more traffic and leads, when an investment into longer term marketing strategies like blogging, or social media marketing, will usually deliver a better long term ROI.
 Always be on the look out for the 5 signs your marketing strategy is too dependent on paid ads.